 When I moved to North Carolina and began teaching 5th grade, I was introduced to student led conferences.
 I quickly fell in love.

 It can be hard when your school requires you to hold a conference for every student.
 The time it takes for one conference makes for long days, especially if your school doesn’t provide time during the workday for conferences.

-It can be difficult to have a conference for students who are doing great.
+It can be difficult to have traditional parent-teacher conferences for students who are doing great.
 Parents come in, you tell them how wonderful their child is, and in 3 minutes, the conference is over.
 It can feel like you wasted their time.

 It can be tough when you have a struggling student – academically, behaviorally, or both – and the entire conference just feels icky.
 You feel like it’s just a lot of negativity coming out, overshadowing any positives you planned to throw in.

 It can be unnerving when a parent comes in with nothing but negativity to unleash on you.
-They throw any blame regarding their child’s grades or behavior on you.
+They throw every little bit of blame regarding their child’s grades or behavior on you.
 Their child isn’t at the conference and cannot be held accountable and take ownership of their learning.

 Do any of these scenarios sound familiar?
 Year after year, conferences just exhausted me.
 It was tough to sit through several hours of conferences after a day of teaching.
-I would go through these highs and lows in one-on-one conferences.
+I would go through these highs and lows in one-on-one parent teacher conferences.
 My students didn’t get anything out of them, and I was exhausted explaining the same things repeatedly.

-The empowerment that my students got from running their own conference was incredible.
+The student ownership and empowerment from running their own conference was incredible.
 They didn’t have to sit on the sidelines and listen to me tell their parents about their grades.
-Parents really enjoyed student led conferences, too, because they got to see a new view of their child’s educational journey.
+Parents really enjoyed student led conferences, too, because they got to see different views of their child’s educational journey.
+Plus, parent participation and open communication both positively increased!

 Student led conferences are easy to prepare for and will change how you hold conferences in your classroom.